Trapezoid bone: Clinical Significance

 Isolated fractures of the trapezoid are rare, representing 0.4% of the total, thus being the least common of all carpal fractures.
 This is due to the bone being in a fairly protected position.
 Distally, it forms a stable, relatively immobile joint with the second metacarpal, radially and proximally it forms strong ligaments with the trapezium and the capitate ulnarly, scaphoid respectively.

 However, injury can occur through axial force applied to the second metacarpal base.
 Subluxations, such as ones caused by delivering a blow, are not uncommon.
 Direct trauma to the bone can also cause fracture.

 Due to its rarity, standard treatment has not been established.
 A wide range of treatments are possible, including rest, surgery and casting.

-History
+Etymology

 The etymology derives from the Greek trapezion which means "irregular quadrilateral," from tra- "four" and peza "foot" or "edge."
 Literally, "a little table" from trapeza meaning "table" and -oeides "shaped."